Lancia Rally 037: Specifications

-Similar to the concept of a silhouette racer; while the 037 was loosely based on the Lancia Montecarlo (also known as Scorpion in the US and Canadian markets) road car, they shared only the center section with all body panels and mechanical parts being significantly different.
-Steel subframes were used fore and aft of the 037's center section, while most of the body panels were made from Kevlar.
-However the 037 was designated and sold as a distinct model, not as a Montecarlo, and both the street and race versions of it were built using the same construction methods, so it does not qualify as an actual silhouette racer.
+Conceptually similar to a silhouette racer, the 037 was loosely based on the Lancia Montecarlo (known as the Scorpion in the US and Canadian markets) road car, sharing the center section while all body panels and mechanical parts were significantly different.
+Steel subframes were used fore and aft of the 037's center section.
+Most of the body panels were made from Kevlar.
+The 037 was designated and sold, not as a Montecarlo, but as a distinct model, and both the street and race versions of it were built using the same construction methods, so it does not qualify as an actual silhouette racer.

-The mid-engined layout of the Montecarlo was retained, but the engine was turned 90 degrees from a transverse position to a longitudinal position.
+The mid-engined layout of the Montecarlo was retained, but the engine was turned from a transverse to a longitudinal position.
 This allowed greater freedom in the design of the suspension while moving engine weight forward.

-An independent double wishbone suspension was used on both the front and rear axles, with dual shock absorbers in the rear in order to cope with the stresses of high speed off-road driving.
+A double wishbone suspension was used both front and rear, with dual shock absorbers in the rear to cope with the stresses of high speed off-road driving.
 The 037 is notable in Group B as it retained the rear-wheel drive layout that was nearly universal for rally cars of the pre-Group B period; nearly all subsequent successful rally cars used four-wheel drive, making the 037 the last of its kind.

-Unlike its predecessor, the V6-powered Lancia Stratos HF, the first 037s had a 2.0-litre 4-cylinder supercharged engine.
-Based on the long stroke twin cam engine which powered earlier Fiat Abarth 131 rally cars, the four valve head was carried over from the 131 Abarth but the original two carburetors were replaced by a single large Weber carburetor in early models and later with fuel injection.
+In contrast to the V6-powered Lancia Stratos HF, the 037s have a supercharged 4-cylinder based on the engine which powered earlier Fiat Abarth 131 rally cars.
+The block is a long-stroke Fiat Twin Cam assembly, and the four valve head was carried over from the 131 Abarth, but with that car's twin carburetors replaced by a single large Weber carburetor in early models, and later by fuel injection.
 The 037 features a ZF transaxle.

-Lancia also chose a supercharger over a turbocharger to eliminate turbo lag and improve throttle response.
+Lancia chose a supercharger over a turbocharger to eliminate turbo lag and improve throttle response.
 Initially, power was quoted at 265 hp-metric but was increased to 280 hp-metric.
 The final Evolution 2 model's engine generated 325 hp-metric due to a displacement increase to 2111 cc.